 Local response teams are preparing for challenging conditions in affected counties, it said in a statement.

 A status orange rain warning will come into force at midnight covering counties Waterford, Kerry, Clare, Mayo, Sligo and Leitrim.
 The forecaster said Storm Bert will bring “intense falls of rain over a short period of time” with impacts including surface flooding, possible river flooding, very difficult travelling conditions and poor visibility.
-This warning is to come into effect at midnight and runs until 10am on Saturday.
+This warning is to runs until 10am on Saturday.

 A status yellow warning issued for Leinster, Munster, Connacht, Cavan and Monaghan says there will be very strong southeast to south winds coupled with heavy rain as a result of the storm.
 Gusts of more than 90km/h are expected in Galway in the early hours of Saturday.
 Met Éireann said the possible impacts include localised flooding, travel disruption and fallen trees.
 The alert will be in force from 10pm on Friday until noon on Saturday.

 Keith Leonard, national director of the NDFEM, said: “It is quite clear that we will have challenging weather conditions at local level in many counties in the west and southwest.
-Local Authority severe weather teams are activated and are preparing for the storm’s approach.
+Local authority severe weather teams are activated and are preparing for the storm’s approach.

 “For those in areas affected by red level rain and wind warnings, I would particularly stress that the safest advice for those affected is to shelter in place and do not travel during the duration of the warning.
-As weather events are changeable ones, members of the public should monitor Met Éireann’s ongoing advice and act accordingly.”
+As weather events are changeable, members of the public should monitor Met Éireann’s ongoing advice and act accordingly.”

 He urged people in the path of the storm to ensure their mobile phones were fully charged and reminded people that conditions can change “very quickly” with counties under an orange alert also at grave risk

-He warned people to stay away from “very dangerous” coastal areas and said that anyone driving should exercise extreme caution, particularly with flooded roads with even stretches that look passable posing a potential risk.
+He warned people to stay away from “very dangerous” coastal areas and said that anyone driving should exercise extreme caution, particularly with flooded roads, with even stretches that look passable posing a potential risk.

 Met Éireann meteorologist Liz Walsh said Storm Bert was a “multi-hazard” weather system which could bring wind speeds gusting up to 110km/h, intense rain and “even a bit of snow in places”, but not all necessarily together.